What are Dynamic Variables?

 Using Dynamic Variables in the Endpoint

-Notice the number 1 at the end of the endpoint.
-This number represents the ID of the cat picture that we will retrieve and we want to make it a random number, which will display a different cat pic depending on the number.
+Notice the text 0XYvRd7oD at the end of the endpoint.
+This text represents the ID of the cat picture that we will retrieve and we want to make it a dynamic, which will display a particular cat pic depending on the text.

 Endpoint settings